neilsambhu/carla-race/timeline/README.md

 6/10/2024 3:29 PM: Potential solution: use index variable to navigate through lists.
 6/17/2024 3:18 PM: TODO: find braking distance before turn.
 6/20/2024 2:13 PM: The current problem is the car travels at high speed and does not know how to travel through the turn.
 The car turns.
 The car needs to brake.
 6/20/2024 2:34 PM: Problem is car turns too early.
+6/20/2024 3:58 PM: Problems:
+(1) too much steering correction too often ->
+(2) hit light pole after second turn.
+6/21/2024 12:34 PM:
+     General: This work is an improvement from previous work on the adaptive fast-drive method.
+     abstract -> state of the art: (1) adaptive fast-drive method.
+State of the art from (1) changed to full throttle before turns.
+Results: success through one of four turns.
+6/21/2024 12:39 PM: Previous abstract (i.e., TODO: rewrite)
+# Tag: improvement of adaptive fast-drive method.
+Autonomizing racecars enables benchmarking the capabilities of vehicle performance.
+Simulation enables low-cost testing of self-driving car algorithms.
+This work establishes a baseline for vehicle performance in CARLA Simulator 0.9.15: navigating the outer loop of Town06.
+Future work will include additional maps (e.g., Nürburgring).
+The algorithm stems from a manual, ground-truth drive around the track.
+This work is an improvement from previous work on the adaptive fast-drive method.
+The adaptive fast-drive method applies three-quarters throttle when the steering correction is less than or equal to five degrees.
+This work applies full throttle for the straightaway leading up to a turn.
+Results are as follows: the car drives through two of 4 turns successfully.
+The exit of the turn needs parameter tuning.
+Code will be available in the following repository: https://github.com/neilsambhu/carla-race/tree/2024.06.IAVVC.